 Mildew is a type of fungus – similar to mould – which grows as delicate white filaments called hyphae on damp surfaces and spreads through the air as spores.

 Mildew thrives in humid conditions and can spread very quickly.
 Once a colony is established, it can grow unnoticed until the musty smell becomes apparent.
-In areas with poor air flow, mildew patches can become very large as still air will not carry the individual filaments away as they sprout from a damp surface.
+The most common places for Mildew in your home will be areas with poor air flow, mildew patches can become very large as still air will not carry the individual filaments away as they sprout from a damp surface.
 It is not unusual to see a mildew patch that covers the entire back of a wardrobe!

 On porous surfaces such as wood, plaster, and soft furniture, the water can soak into the material and build up as damp.
 In warmer conditions, this damp provides the perfect environment for moulds and mildews to grow – as well as house dust mites.

 As well as being unsightly on walls and ceilings, mildew can damage the surfaces it grows on.
 The mildew will take nutrients from plaster and weaken it significantly.
 It will also stain surfaces making it very difficult to clean properly.